August 29, 2017 (Updated: May 15, 2023)

 Some marketers make the mistake of turning every piece of content into an advertising piece.
 While this might seem like an effective way to convert customers, it goes against the concept of the sales funnel by turning every interaction into a conversion-based reaction.
 Furthermore, brands that exclusively create marketing pieces could struggle to generate search engine traffic.
 If visitors bounce because they don’t see the value in your content, then Google could start to penalize you for creating low-quality work.

-Most marketers develop a mixture of all three content types for their promotion strategies.
+Most marketers develop a mixture of all three types for their content promotion strategies.
 Depending on their budgets, they will develop a handful of long-form pieces each month along with blog posts and marketing materials to go along with them.
 One article won’t save your content plan; you need a whole support system to make your digital strategy thrive.